-Asking for reimbursement is asking for a coverage decision from us
+Asking for reimbursement is asking for a coverage decision from us payment directly to the provider.

 If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
 To make this decision, we will check to see if the medical care you paid for is a covered service.
 We will also check to see if you followed all the rules for using your coverage for medical care.